 Buying Christmas lights separately costs a bit more than adding on a small fee to have them included in the tree.
 If you do not know what to look for in terms of length and light count, this can even result in wasted expenses and extra lights that you do not need.
 Having pre-strung also works best for trees with a unique shape or size.

-When it comes to Christmas trees, your preferences may change through the years.
+When it comes to Christmas trees, your preferences may change from traditional green to all white Christmas trees through the years.
 Make a list of pros and cons similar to this one each Christmas season to ensure that you make the practical long-term choice.
 If you can think of points for consideration that we haven’t already covered, let us know!